rkusa/pdfjs/docs/document.md

 ### .addPagesOf(external)

+Note: please note that merging PDFs is still considered incomplete and has a couple of [outstanding issues](https://github.com/rkusa/pdfjs/issues?q=is%3Aissue+is%3Aopen+label%3Apdf-merge).

 Add all pages of an external PDF into this document (aka merge an external document into this document).

 **Arguments:**